omdusane/omdusane/README.md

 - 📚 Currently pursuing degree in Information Technolgy Engineering
 -  🖤 Like to work in Backend
--  🛠 Currently learning differnt web technologies and AI/ML
+-  🛠 Currently learning different web technologies and AI/ML

 ## Technologies